litmuschaos/litmus-docs/website/docs/concepts/chaoshub.md

 To make changes in a hub like changing the name, branch, access token etc, you can select the **Edit Hub** option from the ChaosHub card.

-## Workflows and Experiments in a ChaosHub
+## Chaos Scenarios and Experiments in a ChaosHub

-### 1. View the PreDefined Workflows
+### 1. View the PreDefined Chaos Scenarios

-After connecting a ChaosHub, you can view the different pre-defined workflows present in the ChaosHub.
+After connecting a ChaosHub, you can view the different pre-defined chaos scenarios present in the ChaosHub.

 <img src={require('../assets/concepts/chaoshub/chaoshub-predefined-wf.png').default} width="800" />

-### 2. View the Chaos-Charts
+### 2. View the Chaos-Experiments

 Similarly, you can view the different charts and the experiment.
 These charts are sorted according to different categories like generic, aws, azure, kube-components etc.